 one central computer rather than hundreds of computers scattered about the

 state.
 The central computer also keeps real time records of all tickets sold and

 the choices a player has made.

-tickets under current law) we eliminated the prize limit per
+instead of just one, we eliminated the prize limit per ticket and

-ticket; however, we retain the limit of $50 per person per spin
+wager.
+In addition, we reduce the wager limit of per person per

-5. Authorizes electronic tables using multi-touch sensitive digital
+5. Enables electronic tables using multi-touch sensitive digital

 surfaces and virtual tickets or chips.